 Remember, even if you have one of these risk factors, the chance of developing a DVT after a journey is still small.
 However, it makes sense to try to reduce even this small risk if possible.

-How can I reduce the risk of travel-related deep vein thrombosis?
+How to reduce the risk of DVT when travelling

 - Exercise your calf and foot muscles regularly: